Nealmalhotra/narkdown/demo.md

 # Notion-style Markdown Demo

 Welcome to the demo of our Notion-style markdown extension!

 ## 🎯 Two Ways to Use Slash Commands

 ### Method 1: Autocomplete (NEW!)

 1. Type `/` in any markdown file
+2. this is a wsimywg editor
+3.
-2. See the autocomplete dropdown appear automatically
+4. See the autocomplete dropdown appear automatically
-3. Start typing to filter options (e.g., type `/bo` to see "bold")
+5. Start typing to filter options (e.g., type `/bo` to see "bold")
-4. Press `Tab` or `Enter` to select and insert the command
+6. Press `Tab` or `Enter` to select and insert the command
-5. Your cursor will be positioned perfectly for typing content
+7. Your cursor will be positioned perfectly for typing content

 ### Method 2: Type and Space

 1. Type a slash command (like `/h1`, `/bold`, etc.)
 2. Press space to trigger the transformation
 3. The command gets replaced with markdown formatting

-## 🆕 Smart Line Handling for Headers & Tables
+## 🆕 Smart Line Handling for Headers & Tables keep editing etefs

 **NEW FEATURE**: Headers and tables automatically create new lines when used on non-empty lines!

 ### Examples to Try:

 **Headers on non-empty lines:**

 ```
 Type: "My awesome title/h1 [space]"
 Result: